Half-Trek Criterion for Identifiability of Latent Variable Models: Numerical Experiments

 \section{Numerical Experiments}

-This section reports on the results of experiments with small latent-factor graphs, for which the identification problem can be fully solved by techniques from computational algebraic geometry, as we discuss in Appendix \ref{sec:algebraic-techniques}.
-We study graphs whose observed part $(V, D_V)$ is a directed acyclic graph (DAG) with $|V|=6$ nodes.
+This section reports on the results of experiments with small latent-factor graphs, for which the identification problem can be fully solved by techniques from computational algebraic geometry, as we discuss in Appendix C in the supplement \citep{supplemental}.
+We study acyclic latent-factor graphs with $|V|=6$ observed nodes.

 In the first experimental setup we consider one global latent factor that has an effect on all observed variables, as illustrated in Figure \ref{fig:exp-one-latent}.
 All possible DAGs on 6 nodes are considered for the observed part $(V, D_V)$.
 Table \ref{table:exp-one-latent} lists the counts when there are $|D_V|\le 9$ edges in the observed part of the graph.
 Graphs with $|D_V| > 9$ are trivially generically infinite-to-one by Corollary \ref{cor:infinite-to-one}.
 In the counts in Table \ref{table:exp-one-latent} we treat graphs as unlabeled, that is, we count isomorphism classes of graphs.
 Formally, two latent-factor graphs $G=(V \cup \cL, D)$ and $G^{\prime}=(V \cup \cL, D^{\prime})$ with the same set of nodes are isomorphic if there is a permutation $\pi$ of the observed nodes $V$ such that for two nodes $h \in \cL$ and $ v \in V$ the edge $h \rightarrow v \in D$ if and only if $h \rightarrow \pi(v) \in D^{\prime}$ and for two nodes $v,w \in V$ the edge $v \rightarrow w \in D$ if and only if $\pi(v) \rightarrow \pi(w) \in D^{\prime}$.